Important Safety Information

 Arthrex ACL Reconstruction

 Arthrex, a global leader in minimally invasive orthopedic surgical solutions, makes instruments that are specially sized for use in young patients (ages 10 and up) with smaller anatomy whose skeletal growth may still be ongoing.
-Pediatric ACL reconstruction has numerous benefits for these patients compared to traditional ACL reconstruction.

 • Incorporating the Arthrex InternalBrace™ technique into ACL reconstruction has additional benefits, including a decrease in reinjury rate of more than 80%11,12